-A LONG WALK is a set of new pieces that provide a musical perspective on an age-old crisis that remains ever present today: immigration.
+A LONG WALK is a series of new works by Chilean composer Javier Farias.
+In them, he will provide a musical perspective on an age-old crisis that remains ever present today: immigration.

 The Literature Nobel Prize winners are: Gabriela Mistral and Pablo Neruda (Chile), Miguel Ángel Asturias (Guatemala), Gabriel García Márquez (Colombia), Octavio Paz (Mexico), and Mario Vargas Llosa (Peru).
 Their narratives blend cultural perspectives, thoughts and visions about the identity, origin and future of Latin America.